-- the Board has transferred substantially all the risks and rewards of the asset; or - the Board has neither transferred nor retained substantially all the risks and rewards of the asset, but has transferred control.
+• the Board has transferred substantially all the risks and rewards of the asset; or

+• the Board has neither transferred nor retained substantially all the risks and rewards of the asset, but has transferred control.

 When the Board has transferred its rights to receive cash flows from an asset or has entered into a pass through arrangement, it evaluates if, and to what extent, it has retained the risks and rewards of ownership.
-Where the Board has neither transferred nor retained substantially all the risks and rewards or transferred control, the asset continues to be recognised to the extent of the Board 's continuing involvement in the asset.
+Where the Board has neither transferred nor retained substantially all the risks and rewards or transferred control, the asset continues to be recognised to the extent of the Board's continuing involvement in the b.
+De-recognition of financial assets and financial liabilities (continued)

+asset.
 In that case, the Board also recognises an associated liability.
 The transferred asset and the associated liability are measured on a basis that reflects the rights and obligations that the Board has retained.